Bowel Surgery and Diet

 Because of swelling the following foods can cause difficulties just after either surgery, and may be more challenging for those living with an ileostomy.
 Those with either type of stoma should be encouraged to try small amounts of these foods a few months after surgery as any of them may be absolutely fine for you if thoroughly chewed in small amounts.

-Celery, nuts, coconut, mushrooms, sweetcorn, cucumbers, oranges, apple and pear peelings, pak choi and other Chinese leaves, seeds, pineapple, pickles, olives, dried fruit, some of the sturdier leafy greens
+Celery, nuts, coconut, mushrooms, sweetcorn, cucumbers, oranges, fruit peels and skin, cabbage, pak choi and other Chinese leaves, nuts, seeds, pineapple, pickles, olives, dried fruit, some of the sturdier leafy greens such as kale and chard (young leaves should be okay).

 These foods have their own smell when digested matter enters the stoma.

-Broccoli, cabbage, asparagus, onions, garlic, peanut butter, strong cheese, cod liver oil, fish, seafood, some vitamins (B ones especially)
+Broccoli, cabbage, asparagus, onions, garlic, peanut butter, strong cheese, eggs, alcohol, cod liver oil, fish, seafood, some vitamins (B ones especially)

-Foods that neutralise odorous foods include: cranberry juice, tomato juice, parsley, fennel tea, buttermilk, yogurt
+Foods that neutralise odorous foods include: cranberry juice, tomato juice, parsley, fennel tea, buttermilk, live/bio yogurt, kefir

 Any of these foods can cause flatulence but not all of them will for everyone.
 Try and introduce one of these foods at a time, using a food diary to track your reactions.

-Excess fruit, excess dairy, excess wheat products, nuts, soy, Quorn, carbonated drinks, Champagne, other alcohol, beans, cucumbers, radishes, cabbages, onions, Brussels sprouts, cauliflower
+Excess fruit, excess dairy, excess wheat products, nuts, soy, Quorn, carbonated drinks, Champagne, other alcohol but especially beer, beans, cucumbers, radishes, cabbages, onions, leeks, Brussels sprouts, cauliflower

 Lying down after meals